leezhieng/facebook-comments-deleter/README.md

 **snippet_bulk.js**

-- This script selects all comments on a page (usually around 25) and deletes them in one go
+- This script selects all comments on a page (usually around 25) and deletes them in one go, then repeat the process

 <p align="left">
   <img src="steps/delete_bulk.png" width="320">